Preston-Coding/EgsEcfEditorApp/README.md

 <img src="https://media.giphy.com/media/5Y2bU7FqLOuzK/giphy.gif" width="300" height="250">

 ## Installation
-Just download the latest release and unzip it wherever you might need to.
-Run the portable executeable and have fun!
+Just download the latest release and unzip the content wherever you might need to.
+Run the portable executeable file and have fun!

 ## Feature Overview